Tanvir-Mahamood/64bit-Kitchen/README.md

    - Finally the foods can be placed for checkout and payment can be completed.

 4. Order Management
-   - A dedicated Order Page shows the status of current orders and order history.
+   - A dedicated Order Page shows current orders and order history.
+   - Shows order informations (Items, Cost, Order and Response time, Payment Methods, Order status etc).

 5. User Profile Management
    - Users can update their profile information, including their contact details, addresses and preferences and password.